-Before me, the undersigned Notary Public, duly commissioned, qualified and sworn within and for the State and County aforesaid, personally came and appeared S. CHRIS HERNDON, who acknowledged that he is the co-manager of Grayson Interests, L.L.C. ("Manager"), the manager of TEAM REHAB, L.L.C. (the "Co-Manager"), a Louisiana limited liability company and the co-manager of GULF STATES LONG TERM ACUTE CARE OF COVINGTON, L.L.C., a Louisiana limited liability company (the "Limited Liability Company"), that as such duly authorized officer, by and with the authority of the members and managers of the Manager and Co-Manager, he signed and executed the foregoing instrument for and on behalf of the Manager, which executed the foregoing instrument for and on behalf of the Co-Manager, which executed this instrument on behalf of and as the co-manager of the Limited Liability Company, as his and its free and voluntary act and deed, for the uses, purposes and benefits therein expressed.
+Before me, the undersigned Notary Public, duly commissioned, qualified and sworn within and for the State and County aforesaid, personally came and appeared S. CHRIS HERNDON, who acknowledged that he is the co-manager of Grayson Interests, L.L.C. ("Manager"), the manager of TEAM REHAB, L.L.C. (the "Co-Manager"), a Louisiana limited liability company and the co-manager of GULF STATES LONG TERM ACUTE CARE OF COVINGTON, L.L.C., a Louisiana limited liability company (the "Limited Liability Company"), that as such duly authorized officer, by and with the authority of the members and managers of the Manager and Co-Manager, he signed and executed the foregoing instrument for and on behalf of the Manager, which executed the foregoing instrument for and so the co-manager of the Limited Liability Company, as his and its free and voluntary act and deed, for the uses, purposes and benefits therein expressed.

-Dated this day of 2005.

-NOTARY PUBLIC

-Printed Name:

-My Commission Expires:

-DETTI MORADII ODA T 1

-[AFFIX NOTARY SEAL ]

-EXHIBIT A

-Land

-[See Attached]

-EXHIBIT B

-Permitted Exceptions

-[See Attached]

-EXHIBIT C

-Immediate Repairs

-SCHEDULE 13.1
+Dated this day of , 2005.
+NOTARY PUBLIC Printed Name: My Commission Expires: [AFFIX NOTARY SEAL] 58 EXHIBIT A Land [See Attached] 59 EXHIBIT B Permitted Exceptions [See Attached] 60 EXHIBIT C Immediate Repairs [See Attached.]
+61 SCHEDULE 13.1

-- 1. In addition to the following incremental coverage, the attached schedules set forth the insurance currently held by Lessee or Management Company: - a) General liability naming Lessor with coverage limits of \$1mm per occurrence and \$3mm aggregate; and - b) increased limits or supplemental coverage on property and casualty for our buildings for a total coverage limit of: - i. \$6,200,000 for Denham, and - ii. \$8,500,000 for Covington.
+- 1. In addition to the following incremental coverage, the attached schedules set forth the insurance currently held by Lessee or Management Company : - a) General liability naming Lessor with coverage limits of \$1mm per occurrence and \$3mm aggregate; and - b) increased limits or supplemental coverage on property and casualty for our buildings for a total coverage limit of: - i. \$6,200,000 for Denham, and - ii. \$8,500,000 for Covington.